How to Remove Scratches from Glass

 Here's what you'll need:

-- A hand/hobby drill (an adjustable chuck might be needed to hold shank of mounted felt bob)
+- A rotary tool such as a Dremel (an adjustable chuck might be needed to hold the shank of the mounted felt bob)

 - Rubber silicone polishers in varying grades - possibly wheel or knife edge shape if you want to polish a large area of scratches.
 Cylinder and bullet will localise your polishing.
 A mixed bag of each shape might be a good idea.